Glais

 Glais (Y Glais) is a semi-rural village in Swansea, South Wales.
 Nant-y-Pal is a stream running through the middle of Glais.
 It divides the village into two electoral wards: to the north of the stream, Glais is under the Clydach Electoral Ward; to the south, Glais is under the Llansamlet Electoral Ward.
 The village is shared between the communities of Clydach and Birchgrove.
 As of the 2024 general election, Glais is within the Neath and Swansea East UK Parliament constituency and is represented by the Labour MP, Carolyn Harris.
 The 2021 census estimates the village population to be 831 residents.

 The word 'glais' is one of the Welsh words for stream and is a common element in Welsh place-names.
 Other locations containing the word glais occur as a composite element referring to a single particular name.

 Social, Leisure and Retail

 Glais Community Centre

 The village community centre, situated in the centre of the village, is host to frequent events such as parties, fetes, assorted clubs, classes, etc. The centre is also bookable for private events.
 Facilities include a main hall area, kitchen, toilets and an outdoor seating area.

 In 2021, the centre underwent a large refurbishment that updated and refreshed the interior facilities and décor.

 In 2025, the Committee of Glais Community Centre worked to fund a new outdoor seating area with benches and daffodil planters.

+Glais Stores Village Shop

+A Premier local convenience shop is located on the main road.
+There is a Post Office box outside.

+The Globe Inn

+The Globe Inn is the oldest and now only pub in Glais.
+The pub boasts a bar area alongside a thriving restaurant, with the Sunday Carvery being especially popular alongside its main menu that includes many dishes from cuisines around the world.
+At the rear, there is a large beer garden and patio area with seating and a TV screen.
+Parking is provided by a modest parking area behind the beer garden.

+The Old Glais Inn

+The Old Glais Inn was a local favourite for decades, although it became more widely popular after a change of ownership and an extensive renovation, reopening to customers in October 2023.
+The pub was permanently closed in October 2025 due to lack of trade and has since been converted into private dwelling flats.